 The Arts Management Program at George Mason University seeks to advance the management of all aspects of the arts.
 Our graduates, taught by some of this country’s most outstanding practicing managers, provide for the development and nurturing of artists, audiences, and communities.
-Mason’s Arts Management Program is located in the Washington, D.C., metropolitan area, and offers a MA in Arts Management, a Dual MA in Art History and Arts Management, an Undergraduate Minor in Arts Management, and an Accelerated MA in Arts Management pathway for select undergraduate programs.
+Mason’s Arts Management Program is located in the Washington, D.C., metropolitan area, and offers a MA in Arts Management, a Dual MA in Art History and Arts Management, an Undergraduate Minor in Arts Management, and an Accelerated MA in Arts Management pathway for Mason’s undergraduate programs.

 Arts Management Minor: